⚠️ Nevada is "Federal Only"

 Since there's no state tax credit, smart Nevada employers use these strategies to support child care at minimal cost.

-The Nevada Child Care Fund (administered by DWSS) has expanded eligibility caps.
+The Nevada Child Care and Development Program (CCDP) (administered by DWSS) provides subsidies for lower-wage workers.

-- The Strategy: Bring in consultants to help your lower-wage staff apply for state subsidies
+- The Strategy: Help your lower-wage staff apply for state subsidies (especially hospitality, food service, housekeeping)

 - Cost to You: $0 (or minimal consulting fees)